percona/pmm/docs/setting-up/client/mongodb.md

 ## Profiling

-To use PMM Query Analytics, you must turn on MongoDB's [profiling feature][MONGDB_DATABASE_PROFILER].
+To use PMM Query Analytics, you must turn on MongoDB's [profiling feature].

 You can set profiling: